coyotte508/mongo-locks/README.md

 The lock's id will actually be the various arguments converted to string and joined with `"-"`, so passing objects to this function is ill-advised.

-If lock creation succeeded, the Promise will resolve to a function to free the lock.
+If lock creation succeeds, the Promise resolves to a function to free the lock.

+If lock creation fails, an exception is thrown.

 ### .free([action1[, action2[, action3[, ...])